List of SEAL Team characters: Lisa Davis

-Lieutenant Junior Grade (formerly Logistics Specialist First Class) Lisa Davis, assigned to Bravo Team.
+Lieutenant (formerly Logistics Specialist First Class) Lisa Davis, assigned to Bravo Team.
 Earlier in her career, she was a Yeoman.
 In Season 2, after eight years in the Navy, she is accepted into Officer Candidate School and receives her commission upon graduation in "Rock Bottom".
 As of "Welcome to the Refuge", ENS Davis serves as a DEVGRU Intelligence Officer assigned primarily to Bravo Team, after accepting LCDR Blackburn's offer.
 In "The New Normal", ENS Davis is notified by CAPT Lindell that she is in line for a promotion.
 In "Rearview Mirror", Davis is seen wearing the rank of Lieutenant Junior Grade.
+Prior to season 7, Davis is promoted to Lieutenant.
 She's portrayed by Toni Trucks.

 Her past is explained in season 2's episode "Rock Bottom".
 When she was 11 years-old, Lisa's house burned.
 She tried to save her two sisters, Ronnie and Michelle, but could not reach the latter and had to take the decision to save Ronnie only.
 Her mother blamed her for Michelle's death because she was not about to blame herself.
 Ronnie still resents her for it and they are estranged as a result.

 In season 1, Lisa dated former SEAL Danny Cooper, until he fell back into his drug addiction.
 During season 2, she started a relationship with Sonny Quinn, which was against the fraternization rules.
 She broke things off with him in season 3's episode "The Strength of the Wolf”.
+Her relationship with Sonny would continue to be complex in that the two of them still mutually harbor feelings for one another, but never able to move forward with it due to their professional relationship with them remaining friends.

 Eric Blackburn

-Commander Eric Blackburn is Bravo Team's commanding officer (recurring season 1; main season 2–4).
-He's portrayed by Judd Lormand.
+Commander Eric Blackburn is Bravo Team's commanding officer (recurring season 1; main seasons 2–4).
+He is portrayed by Judd Lormand.

 In Season 4, LCDR Blackburn is promoted to Commander and named the new Executive Officer of DEVGRU, leaving Bravo Team.